Brotherhood (2022 film): Production and release

 Brotherhood was shot in Lagos, Nigeria, and was co-written by Jade Osiberu and Abdul Tijani-Ahmed.
 It was directed by Ugandan director, Loukman Ali.
-Following its release, Adebola Williams, chairman of AW Network and an executive producer of the film, stated that Brotherhood will usher in a new era of fearless filmmaking in the African film industry'.
+Following its release, Adebola Williams, chairman of AW Network and an executive producer of the film, stated that "Brotherhood will usher in a new era of fearless filmmaking in the African film industry".
 He also went further to state that AW Network has partnered with Jade Osiberu to push the frontiers of storytelling.
 Brotherhood premiered on 16 September 2022 in Lagos at Jewel Aeida.
 The premiere was sponsored by Fearless drink brand.
 The theme of the premiere was 'Ojuju' as invitees all dressed in accordance with the theme.
-Riquesa Africa also joined the premiere by celebrating the best-dressed celebrities with a two-million naira gift.
-Some celebrities and personalities present for the premiere included Mercy Aigbe, Bisola Aiyeola, Dorathy Bachor, Ifu Ennada, Prince Nelson, Alex Unusual, Pretty Mike, Elozonam, Priscilla Ajoke Ojo, Enioluwa Adeoluwa and others.
+Riquesa Africa sponsored a ₦2 million prize for the best-dressed celebrities at the premiere.
+Several celebrities and personalities attended the premiere, including Mercy Aigbe, Bisola Aiyeola, Dorathy Bachor, Ifu Ennada, Prince Nelson, Alex Unusual, Pretty Mike, Elozonam, Priscilla Ajoke Ojo, and Enioluwa Adeoluwa.